Investigating Data Variance in Evaluations of Automatic Machine Translation Metrics

 Assessing the quality of machine translation (MT) systems is always crucial to promote MT research~\cite{marie-etal-2021-scientific}.
 Since it is costly and time-consuming for human graders to evaluate machine translation (MT) systems, designing automatic metrics for MT has drawn booming attention during the past decades, and many metrics such as BLEU~\citep{papineni-etal-2002-bleu} and TER~\citep{snover2006study} have been proposed consequently.

 Generally, it is non-trivial to measure automatic metrics.
 Conference Machine Translation (WMT)~\citep{ma-etal-2019-results,ma-etal-2018-results,bojar-etal-2017-results,bojar2016results, bojar2016ten} thereby holds the Metric Shared Task to evaluate the performance of automatic metrics.
-In each year, WMT organizers collect a dataset consisting of many MT outputs annotated with human judgments, and automatic metrics are evaluated on the dataset in terms of their correlations to human judgments.
-Over the past ten years, the official evaluation reports only independently analyzed the results of that year.
-To the best of our knowledge, there are no studies to put the evaluation results of ten years together and make a more systematic analysis.
-Therefore, some key questions remain unknown: are the evaluation results consistent across different years?
-Are the results on each dataset reliable?
+In each year, WMT organizers collect datasets consisting of many MT outputs annotated with human judgments, and automatic metrics are evaluated on the dataset in terms of their correlations to human judgments. {In recent two years, WMT started to evaluate the metrics on the datasets from different domains and found that the evaluation results are not domain robust~\cite{freitag2021results, mathur2020results}.
+However, it is still unclear whether the evaluation results for the datasets from the same domain are variant or not.
+Since each year the dataset from the News domain was mainly involved for evaluation, some key questions remain unknown: are the evaluation results consistent across different years?
+Are the results on each dataset reliable?}

 One may simply summarize the existing results from the official evaluation reports of the past years and answer the above questions accordingly.
 However, the existing results use Pearson's correlation for evaluation which suffers from sensitivity to outlier data points as argued by~\citet{mathur2020tangled}.
 Besides, involved metrics in the evaluation are different year by year, thus it is difficult to directly compare the results among different years.